frontcover/fpgademos_sdrangan/docs/units/scalar_fun/rtlsim.md

 ---
-title: Simulating the RTL
+title: RTL Simulation
 parent: Simple Scalar Accelerator
 nav_order: 3
 has_children: false
 ---

-# Simulating the Synthesized Vitis IP
+# RIL Simulation of the Synthesized Vitis IP

 Before adding the Vitis IP to the FPGA project, it is useful to simulate the synthesized RTL.
-This step can be done after C Synthesis, but before Packaging.
+This step can be done after C Synthesis and C simulation, but before Packaging.

 * If Vitis is not already open from the previous step:
     * [Launch Vitis](../../setup/sw_installation/)